About Traceability

 Indirect suppliers

-• Advised by direct suppliers on the policy and Code of Conduct
+• Advised by direct suppliers on the Policy and Code of Conduct

 • Provide support or information needed to close the gaps in traceability assessments